Resources for Political Science Research

 Online Reference Sources

-The library subscribes to some online reference sources, including the following database of general reference books and subject-specific books.
+The library subscribes to many online reference sources, including the following database of general reference books and subject-specific books.
 When accessing this resource from off campus, you’ll be prompted for your pipeline username and password.

 - Credo Reference: Contains the full text of nearly 600 encyclopedias, dictionaries, bilingual dictionaries, and other reference books covering all major subject areas.
 Thousands of Topics Pages provide articles from different reference sources, arranged by subject.

 Print Reference Sources

-Reference books are a good place to begin your research.
+Reference books are also a good place to begin your research.
 These resources are available in the Luria Library Reference section.
 Ask a librarian for additional help finding reference books related to your topic.

 - Encyclopedia of Political Science – R 320.03 K96e 2011